-How to cut Brussels sprouts:
+How to Make Roasted Brussels Sprouts:

 The easiest way to chop Brussels sprouts is with a sharp knife.
-I cut off the end on the bottom (that part where it attached to the stalk).
+I cut off the end on the bottom (that part where it is attached to the stalk).
 Next, cut the Brussels sprout in half.

 You can definitely make this recipe stove-top by cooking the Brussels sprouts and bacon in a cast-iron skillet.

-Recipes to Serve With Brussels Sprouts:
+Meals To Serve With Brussels Sprouts:

 - 1 pound Brussels sprouts